parth1609/RAGveda/README.md

    streamlit run main.py
    ```

-2. Open your browser to `http://localhost:8501`
+2. In the sidebar, provide your API/DB credentials under "API Configuration" and click "Save Configuration".

-3. Upload a document and start asking questions!
+   - As in Given in .env.example

 ## 🔧 Configuration

 Customize the application by modifying `modules/config.py`: